markeperk/d3treetutorial/README.md

 ```
 	var nodes = tree.nodes(data);
 ```
-*The "nodes" returns an array of all of the nodes - the structure and data information needed to utilize and place the layout*
+*The "nodes" variable returns an array of all of the nodes - the structure and data information needed to utilize and place each in the layout*

 ```
 	var links = tree.links(nodes)